dmorse/pscfpp/README.md

 in Sec.
 3 of the web manual.

-The command file usually contains the names of several input and output field data files as arguments to commands that read or write these files.
+The command file usually contains the names of several input and output data files as arguments to commands that read or write these files.
-Specifically, a command file to perform either a SCFT calculation or an FTMC simulation normally contains a command to read a specific file that contains an initial guess for the monomer chemical potential fields.
+Specifically, a command file to perform either a SCFT calculation or an FTMC simulation normally contains a command to read a specified file that contains an initial guess for the monomer chemical potential fields.
 A command file for an SCFT calculation normally also contains commands that write converged chemical potential and monomer concentration fields